Asabeneh/30-Days-Of-Python/CURRICULUM_GUIDE.md

 # Curriculum Guide

 This course is a learning system rather than a playlist.
-Every day is paired with runnable code, practice, tests, and evidence of understanding.
-Read the concept, run the starter, change one line, rebuild a smaller version from a blank file, complete the practice route, run the checks, and explain the result.
+Every day is paired with runnable code, numbered exercises, tests, and evidence of understanding.
+Read the concept, run the starter, change one line, rebuild a smaller version from a blank file, complete the exercises in order, run the checks, and explain the result.

 ## The 120-day progression